 Unfortunately, knowing the reason that your insurance claim was denied after a ride-share accident will probably offer little consolation.
 You need compensation, not excuses, which is why you should turn to Lawlor, White & Murphey.
 We’re trial lawyers with hundreds of personal injury cases under our belts, and we are prepared to go up against any ride-share company to fight for the compensation you deserve.

 Don’t let the negligence or recklessness of a ride-share driver follow you for the rest of your life and cause you undue financial suffering.
 Rather than just letting unpaid medical bills pile up, contact the Law Offices of Lawlor, White & Murphey.
-We represent accident victims in Fort Lauderdale, Miami, and the entire state of Florida, and we want to make sure each and every one of our clients gets the compensation they deserve.
+We represent accident victims in their Uber Accident Lawsuits in Fort Lauderdale, Miami, and the entire state of Florida, and we want to make sure each and every one of our clients gets the compensation they deserve.

 We understand that as a ride-share accident victim, you’re going through a lot, which is why we won’t charge you anything unless and until we recover monetary compensation.